Got it!

 Implementation Summary

-Consultations have been undertaken with Member States to advance the implementation of the resolution, with a specific focus on developing countries.
+Consultations with Member States have been conducted to advance the resolution's implementation, with a specific focus on developing countries.
 (OP1, 2)

 Resolution 2/9